cdl-geneseo/geneseo-dictionary/C/Clueless.md

 # Clueless

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Clueless

 Created by  Unknown User (bli2), last modified by  Unknown User (jmb53) on Nov 20, 2012

 AJ: Ignorant.
 Ultimately from late 1930s British RAF term.
 Geneseo usage undated. clueless (AJ) - No change Source: Dictionary of Geneseo English, Fall 1998 Simmington Clueless (AJ): Not knowing what is going on, no idea what is up, dumb, confused ignorance (although not necessarily the bad ignorance), being unfamiliar, airy, having no clue.
 Definition of approximately 93% of those surveyed.
 (F06) Unknown by approximately 7% of those surveyed.
 (F06) Simmington, D. McGiveronJ.Boselli, 2012: Though 100% of those surveyed were familiar with and could identify the term, 50% of participants understood the adjective as a reference to the 1995 Amy Heckerling film Clueless, similar to how &quot;fugly&quot; was seen to be connected to the 2004 film Mean Girls.